Smart contracts as a core of Linen Wallet

 Future research and developments

 The wallet outlined in this document is the first iteration of Linen Wallet and provides usability for retail crypto investors with no compromise to security.
 In future versions of the wallet, we will release enhanced security mechanisms for private keys management for those investors who have stricter security requirements due to higher-value transactions.
 Here is our roadmap:

-- Social recovery is an important recovery mechanism that we are excited about.
+Social recovery is an important recovery mechanism that we are excited about.
 Social recovery means that your family member or friend can store one of the private keys needed for your wallet recovery on their mobile device.
 You can request your trusted party to assist you in wallet recovery when needed.
-All they need to do is to tap into their Linen App.
+All they need to do is to tap into their Linen Wallet app.

 If you are interested in learning more about the Linen Wallet design process, check out this paper written by our CTO Alex Bazhanau.
 He designed the security model for Linen Wallet.